Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 In 2002, Molefi Kete Asante included Jackie Robinson on his list of 100 Greatest African Americans.

-On April 15, 2004, MLB adopted a new annual tradition, "Jackie Robinson Day", on which every player on every team wears no. 42.
+On April 15, 2004, MLB established "Jackie Robinson Day" as an annual tradition, where every player on every team wears the number 42.

-In 2004, MLB began honoring Jackie Robinson by allowing players to wear number 42 on April 15, Jackie Robinson Day, an annual observance.
+In 2004, MLB began honoring Jackie Robinson by allowing players to wear number 42 on April 15, Jackie Robinson Day, which is an annual observance.

 March 2, 2005: Congressional Gold Medal